Video Trump asks Supreme Court to lift block on transgender military ban

 Top Stories

-Trump asks Supreme Court to lift block on transgender military ban2 hours ago
+Trump asks Supreme Court to lift block on transgender military banApr 24, 2025

+Highland Park shooter Robert Crimo III sentenced to life in prison without parole4 hours ago

-Sen. Warren probing impact on students, teachers from Education Dept. cuts2 hours ago
+Sen. Warren probing impact on students, teachers from Education Dept. cutsApr 24, 2025

-Russian strike on Kyiv is ‘very bad timing,’ Trump says3 hours ago
+Russian strike on Kyiv is ‘very bad timing,’ Trump saysApr 24, 2025

 Viewing Pope Francis lie in state was ‘extraordinary’Apr 24, 2025